tokzeedeveloper/tokzee-website-new/replit.md

-# Tokzee App
+# Better Friend

 ## Overview

-Tokzee is an anonymous audio and video calling platform that connects users with verified "SuperHosts" for meaningful conversations.
+Better Friend is an anonymous audio and video calling platform that connects users with verified companions for meaningful conversations.
 The application provides a safe, encrypted environment for private conversations with features including verified profiles, end-to-end encryption, and 24/7 availability across 50+ countries.

 The platform is built as a full-stack web application with a React frontend and Express backend, featuring a marketing website with pages for home, privacy policy, terms of service, and community guidelines.